symfony/symfony-docs/book/page_creation.rst

 The ``{% extends 'base.html.twig' %}`` points to a layout file that lives at `app/Resources/views/base.html.twig`_ and came with your new project.
-It's *really* basic (an unstyled HTML structure) and it's your's to customize.
+It's *really* basic (an unstyled HTML structure) and it's yours to customize.
 The ``{% block body %}`` part uses Twig's :ref:`inheritance system <twig-inheritance>` to put the content into the middle of the ``base.html.twig`` layout.